-According to Dr Eelco Fiole, while most commerce degrees address ethics, there aren’t many courses targeting leaders and executives, who face ethical dilemmas all the time.
-His Finance Ethics program at Amsterdam Institute of Finance (AIF) is targeted at senior decision-makers and their advisors and supervisors in finance and investments.
+According to Dr. Eelco Fiole, while most commerce degrees address ethics, there aren’t many programs targeting leaders and executives, who face ethical dilemmas all the time.
+His Beyond ESG: purpose and sensemaking in complex finance program at Amsterdam Institute of Finance (AIF) is targeted at senior decision-makers and their advisors and supervisors in finance and investments.

-Dr Eelco Fiole has been a finance professional his whole career, but when he achieved a senior role quite early in his working life in his late 20s, he started to be faced with tough business decisions with far-reaching implications.
+Dr. Eelco Fiole, CFA has been a finance professional his whole career, but when he achieved a senior role quite early in his working life in his late 20s, he started to be faced with tough business decisions with far-reaching implications.
 Aware of the ethical component in decisions, he began to look for frameworks to help make the best decisions possible, and eventually ended up taking a degree in applied ethics, and then teaching ethics.
-He approached AIF to run an ethics course specifically targeting senior business leaders in finance.
+He approached AIF to run an ethics program specifically targeting senior business leaders in finance.

 “I see a lot of financial firms running into trouble because they take executive decisions without really understanding the ethical implications,” he says.
 “Often, there is no negative intent, but we see negative consequences.
 I believe that ethics – or moral philosophy, by another name – offers a number of analytic tools that can help us become more aware of ethical components.
 And awareness drives insights, and better decision-making.”